Quantum mechanics provides the physical basis of teleological evolutions: Time-symmetric explanation of the quantum speedup

+Consistently with the picture that we are developing, the above subsection also says that the ordinary quantum description of the quantum algorithm, which obviously does not describe the advanced knowledge rule, is incomplete.
+Of course, to bring it in line with its classical logic description, it should be completed.
+It turns out that this completion is done by a time-symmetrization of the ordinary quantum description.
+The kind of time-symmetrization adopted will be justified in two redundant ways: One is, indeed, that it brings the ordinary quantum description of the quantum algorithm in line with its classical logic description.
+The other is that it will be mandatory to satisfy an atemporal symmetry implicit in the ordinary quantum description of the quantum algorithm.

+Let us describe this time-symmetrization.
+We are always in the case where the solution is determined with certainty and is an invertible function of the problem-setting.

-As anticipated in the \textit{Introduction}, the ordinary quantum description of Grover algorithm is incomplete and is completed by time-symmetrizing it.
-We should require that the selection of the information that specifies the sorted out pair of correlated measurement outcomes, the problem-setting and the corresponding solution, evenly shares between the initial measurement of the problem setting and the final measurement of the solution.
-The half information selected by the initial measurement should propagate forward in time by the unitary computation of the solution $\hat{\mathbf{U}}_{1 ,2}$ until becoming the state immediately before the final measurement.
+Naturally, in the ordinary quantum description of the quantum algorithm, the initial measurement of the problem-setting selects the information that specifies the problem-setting and the corresponding solution.
+To time-symmetrize this ordinary quantum description, we should evenly share the selection of this information between the initial measurement of the problem setting and the final measurement of the solution.
+As there is a plurality of ways of evenly sharing, we should take their quantum superposition.

+In each time-symmetrization instance, the selection performed by the initial measurement should propagate forward in time by the unitary computation of the solution $\hat{\mathbf{U}}_{1 ,2}$ until becoming the state immediately before the final measurement.
 Time-symmetrically, the complementary selection performed by the final measurement should propagate backward in time by the inverse of the computation of the solution $\hat{\mathbf{U}}_{1 ,2}^{\dag }$ until replacing the previous outcome of the initial measurement.
+This backward in time propagation, which inherits both selections, is an instance of the time-symmetrized quantum description.